awhipp/evetrade/README.md

 It will return a lazyloaded table of trades you can make at other trade hubs.
 Allows table sorting on any of the fields to see what items are selling at your hub for a low price and can be sold at another hub for a higher price.

 ## Minor Updates
+### v1.1.4
+* Stop button updates and provides feedback
+* Moved init.js to the top through an on document ready function
+* Added an unreachable notification if EVE's servers are down
+* Moved to AJAX call structure rather than simple Jquery GET
+* Updated number returned to between 1-10
+* Moved all minified JS to one file

 ### v1.1.3
 * Improved breakpoints for text and buttons on smaller screens
 * Updated color scheme